-Use a barrier with your fireplace
+Use a fireplace barrier

 Supervise your child

+Install both smoke and carbon monoxide detectors on different levels of your home.
+Test them every month and change the batteries at least once a year.
+Check with your city or town’s fire department to learn how to use and maintain your smoke and carbon monoxide detector.
 Keep a fire extinguisher in your house where it is easy to see and grab if needed.
-Ensure that they are out of reach of children.
+Ensure that they are out of reach of young children.
+Older children should be able to reach the fire extinguisher and should be taught how to use it.
 Check with your city or town’s fire department for more information on the different types of fire extinguishers and how to use them.

-Current as of: June 10, 2020
+Current as of: August 1, 2023

-Author: Provincial Injury Prevention Program, Alberta Health Services
+Author: Provincial Injury Prevention, Alberta Health Services